 In this tutorial I will explain you how to create multi-modules maven project in Eclipse.
-This kind of project is a good design when you want to group similar projects and reduce the duplication in code.
+This kind of project is a good design when you want to group similar applications or projects and reduce the duplication in code.

 A multi-module project is built from a parent pom that manages a group of submodules.
 In most cases, the parent pom is located in the project’s root directory and must have packaging of type